braintree/credit-card-type/README.md

 the modules sees that an exact match for the ELO bin has been made, and the module reports that the card can only be an Elo card.

-The above rule is also applied for identifying Dankort cards, which starts with `5019`.
+The above rule is also applied for identifying Dankort cards, which start with `5019`.

 #### Adding Card Types